dhilasdrh/Dicoding-KADE-submission4/README.md

 # KADE-submission4
 This is my submission for the third assessment project in Dicoding "Kotlin Android Developer Expert" course.
-In the third part of this course, we have learned about testing applications on Kotlin both in unit and instrumentation tests.
+In the fourth part of this course, we have learned about testing applications on Kotlin both in unit and instrumentation tests.
 Now is the time for you to apply it to applications that you have made.

 Modify the application project in the previous submission by adding unit tests and instrumentation tests.
 This is a prerequisite task so that you can proceed to the final project.